“Come along children. Nana Anna will be waiting.”

 “Yes, but he was a she, and you asked about my slide rule charm.
 It is the same as hers.
 When I was in high school, I wanted to be an engineer.
 Becky, like you I was good at math and wanted to engineer things, but they didn’t have calculators in those days and they didn’t have women engineers either, so I turned to nursing.
 It was okay.
 I was a pretty good nurse.”

-“And your other child, ugh — your only real child?”
+“And your other child, um — your only real child?”

-At this, Nana Anna smiled awkwardly and answered Michelle, “Well, I’m not sure, but because I adopted all three of you soon after marrying your father, I think you and her are sisters by adoption.
-Her name is Katie Petola, and she is some kind of rocket engineer working for SpaceX.
-That bookmark and astronaut charm is for her.
-She wants to be one .”
+At this, Nana Anna smiled awkwardly and answered Michelle, “Well, because I adopted all three of you soon after marrying your father, I think you and her are step-sisters.
+Children, she would be your step-aunt.
+Her name is Katie Petola, and she is some kind of rocket engineer.
+She works for SpaceX.
+I chose the slide rule for her because I like to think she got her engineering talent from me.
+She also wants to be an astronaut, so I added the astronaut charm.”

-Nana Anna, opened the envelop and pulled out a single folded page and photo, read the few lines and gasped, then began to fight back tears.
+Nana Anna, opened the envelop and pulled out two folded pages and a photo.
+She read the first page, then quickly opened, and read the second.
+She gasped, then began to fight back tears.

 “Mom.
 What happened?”

 “Oh Michelle.
 It’s wonderful — so wonderful.
-This isn’t from her parents but is actually from Katie herself.
+Her parents wrote to say that they told Katie about me.
+This second page is from Katie herself.
 I’ve never had a letter from her.
-She wasn’t told about me until last week and . . . ” She covered her mouth with her hand as her voice failed.
+She wasn’t told about me . . . . ” She covered her mouth with her hand as her voice failed.
 She paused, took a deep breath and continued as the tears broke free and streamed down both sides of her face.
-“She says she was shocked to find out about me, but understood and now — she would like to meet me — me and my family.”
+“She says she was shocked to find out about me, but understood and now — she would like to meet me — me and our family.”